kommitters/bas/README.md

 * WIP limit exceeded - from Notion to Discord
 * Support email notification - from IMAP to Discord

-For this example we'll analyze the birthday notification use case, bringing data from a notion database, and dispatching the notifications to a Discord channel.
+For this example we'll analyze the birthday notification use case, bringing data from a notion database, and sending the notifications to a Discord channel.

 A *Use Case* object, consists on 4 main components, having it's own responsibility: